nasana908-beep/NSAHackathon/README.md

 # NSAHackathon
 Chiya Overflow
-🏔️ Smart Trek Planner (NSAHackathon Project)
+🏔️ Khoj (NSAHackathon Project)
 📌 Project Overview

-Smart Trek Planner is a web-based application designed to assist mountaineers and trekkers in planning safe and efficient expeditions.
+Khoj is a web-based application designed to assist mountaineers and trekkers in planning safe and efficient expeditions.
 It integrates:

 Trekking data (routes, altitude, difficulty, duration, best seasons)